 Function calling requires you to declare all possible functions upfront, at design time, in the prompt.
 The model can only call functions it was told about at the start of the conversation.
 This works well for simple, predictable scenarios.
 It falls apart when you want agents to discover and use new capabilities dynamically, or when you want the same agent to work across multiple platforms.

 MCP changes the model.
-Capabilities aren't declared in the prompt — they're discovered at runtime through a standardized handshake.
+Capabilities aren't declared in the prompt.
+They're discovered at runtime through a standardized handshake.
 An MCP server advertises what it can do, and the client negotiates which capabilities to use.
 This means:

 - Your agent can connect to an MCP server it's never seen before and immediately understand what it offers